 #1: Reduced Event Budgets Reveal a Higher Number of Serious Potential Customers

 At a conference showcasing Technologies that help businesses run more efficiently, the lower volume but higher quality traffic indicates that the market is extremely opportunistic for anything that helps businesses save money.
-Additionally, the low hanging fruit, buyers who are actually in-market, are actively researching your solutions… marketers just need to know where to look.
+Additionally, the low hanging fruit, buyers who are actually in-market, are actively researching your solutions… marketers just need to know

 #2: Less Branding.
 More Demand Generation.